Back to all courses

 Learning objectives

-Machine learning (ML) is the core technology under the recent developments of artificial intelligence (AI) and it is applied widely in several domains.
-This course will provide you with the necessary theoretical background to understand the fundamental machine learning concepts and to use the basic methods of supervised and unsupervised learning in a proper manner to solve real-life problems.
-The course will prepare you for the further studies in machine learning and introduce you to the methods and tools that are used to solve the problems in practice.
+Machine learning is the core technology under the recent developments of artificial intelligence (AI), and it is applied widely in several domains.
+This course will provide the necessary theoretical background to understand the fundamental machine learning concepts and properly use the basic methods of supervised and unsupervised learning to solve real-life problems.
+The course will prepare you for further studies in machine learning and introduce you to the methods and tools used to solve the problems in practice.

 Course material